Corporate Social Responsibility Under Fire

 The expedition got off to a bad start.
 The party quickly discovered that they were ill-equipped for the journey.
 But the expedition also enjoyed good luck.
 They lived to tell the story of survival.

 A century after the expedition, a number of companies find themselves navigating unchartered waters of a different kind.
 Under pressure from consumers, board members and other stakeholders, several global corporations are making commitments to deforestation-free supply chains.
 The road is filled with smoke and mirrors.
 Some companies are trying to do the right thing, while others are cloaking their misdeeds with greenwashing and blatant lies.

 In Roosevelt’s era, tropical forests were the focus of exploration and discovery.
 Governments and museums sponsored expeditions to inventory their riches, both economic and biological.
 Having spent the last century exploiting those riches, we’re now focused on protecting the tropical forests that are still standing.
-Through the miracle of satellites, today we can peer down into tropical forests at 30 meter resolution, and it might feel as if there is no mystery left to investigate.

 Even now, new species are discovered regularly, so the collections assembled through expeditions such as Roosevelt’s are still not complete.
 A recent front-page story in the Washington Post describes caves used by prehistoric peoples in Brazil that remain unexplored.

 Just about every week, a new scholarly article is published telling us that tropical forest ecosystems are even more important for human well-being than we had previously thought.

 - A CIFOR study published last year documents that households in and around forests derive on average more than a fifth of their incomes from wild forest products.